GLo-MAPPO: Multi-Agent Deep Reinforcement Learning for Energy-Efficient UAV-Assisted LoRa Networks

-The algorithm iterates over each ED, determines the set of UAVs within communication range that have not reached their maximum service quota, and selects the one offering the maximum channel gain for association.
+Additionally, the algorithm iterates over each ED to determine the set of eligible UAVs, and selects the one that offers the maximum channel gain.
 If no eligible UAV exists for a particular ED, it remains unassociated at that time step.
-The details of the UAV-ED association flow is shown in Algorithm~\ref{alg:gain_based_association}.
+Moreover, to ensure the system adapts to the high mobility of our flying UAVs, the association scheme in Algorithm~\ref{alg:gain_based_association} is updated at every timestep $t$.
+This update occurs on a timescale of $\Delta t$, meaning that as the UAV trajectories $\mathbf{Q}$ evolve, the association is recalculated to maintain the strongest possible links.
+The details of our association scheme are shown in Algorithm~\ref{alg:gain_based_association}.